KrazIvan/rail-network-simulator/README.md

 ## Which algorithms are used and why ##
-The *station_reachability_checker()* function makes use of a breadth-first search algorithm in order to implement a route info option in that program that will determine if it’s possible to reach a target station within a given amount of time steps.
+The *station_reachability_checker()* function makes use of a breadth-first search algorithm in order to implement a route info option in the program that will determine if it’s possible to reach a target station within a given amount of time steps.

 When generating the map, the placement of the stations is set using the Fruchterman-Reingold force-directed algorithm.